vasilakisfil/Introspected-REST/README.md

 in the specs for REST(y) APIs currently available.
 We feel that most current APIs have a lot of similarities with the following specs, namely the structure and the HATEOAS part (regarding linking), and as a result by comparing those specs with our model would be sufficient.

+We will evaluate the specs for the following:
+* whether they follow Roy's `REST` model
+* whether they require documentation in the sense that programming our client depends each time on the API we target
+* whether they require multi-fold human interaction while the API evolves

 ### 6.2.
 [JSONAPI](http://jsonapi.org)
 JSONAPI was originally created by [Yehuda Katz](http://yehudakatz.com/), as part of Ember's ember-data library.